AB0529/tinyer/README.md

 # Tinyer

-A simple URL shortner built with Go.
+A simple URL shortner service built with Go.

 **Installing**